aurangzaib-danial/todo-mvc/NOTES/basic_authentication.md

 # Basic Auth TODO

-- [ ] Switch from sqlite3 to postgres
+- [x] Switch from sqlite3 to postgres
-- [ ] Sign up page and redirect to root page
+- [x] Sign up page and redirect to root page
-- [ ] Shut down root page access
 - [ ] Setup login page
 - [ ] Protect your routes
 - [ ] Push to heroku